-Brined and then roasted pork knuckle is a quintessential German dish.
+Roasted pork knuckle is a quintessential German dish.
 It is an impressive main dish, towering above the plate with crackling skin.
 A similar dish is the boiled version originating from the north called Eisbein.

 Usually served alongside a potato in some form and a generous portion of sauerkraut, finishing this giant portion of pork is quite an accomplishment in addition to a liter of beer.
 Get your primitive Bavarian on with a big knife to cut to the bone!